-13 Fair value measurement of financial instruments
+27 Fair values of financial instruments

-As of 30 September 2017, 31 December 2016 and 01 January 2016, all of the Company's financial instruments have been carried at amortised cost and the Company does not hold any financial instruments measured at fair value.
-However, the carrying value of the financial assets and liabilities in the interim statement of financial position approximates to the fair value.
+As of 31 December 2017, 31 December 2016 and 01 January 2016, all of the Company's financial instruments have been carried at amortized cost and the Company does not hold any financial instruments measured at fair value.
+However, the carrying value of the financial assets and liabilities in the statement of financial position approximates to their fair value.